The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

 Recall the reduction from Theorem~\ref{thm:hmred}.
-In the argument we showed that, modulo projection, the result of the reduction produces the exact same results as the original query.
-Through further inspection it is not difficult to verify that even without projection the number of solutions stays the exact same after the reduction.
+In the full proof we show that, modulo projection, the result of the reduction produces the exact same results as the original query.
+Through further inspection of the full proof it is not difficult to verify that even without projection the number of solutions stays the exact same after the reduction, i.e., the reduction is \emph{parsimonious} (cf.,~\cite{DBLP:journals/siamcomp/FlumG04}).